-Data protection and confidentiality procedures will be specified and followed, in keeping with Good Clinical Practice and the General Data Protection Regulation 2018.
+Data protection and confidentiality procedures will be specified and followed. in keeping with Good Clinical Practice and the General Data Protection Regulation 2018.
 All audio and video recordings will be made only after written consent has been obtained from parents.
 Video recordings will be viewed only by members of the REACH-ASD team and for the purposes of the research and therapy, unless further explicit written consent is obtained.
-All video and audio recordings will be held securely in a locked cabinet, on encrypted hard-drives in accordance with prespecified highly secure procedures.
+All video and audio recordings will be held on password protected University of Manchester and NHS secure servers.
+Copies may also be held in a locked cabinet, on encrypted hard-drives in accordance with prespecified highly secure procedures.
 All data will be kept confidential, accessed only by the trial team.
 Personal information may be shared only with parental consent, e.g. with clinicians involved with the family.
 The only time that personal information will be shared without parental consent is if there are serious concerns about the safety or wellbeing of a child or vulnerable adult.
 In this event, local procedures for safeguarding children and vulnerable adults will be followed.
 Paper-based data collection forms will be identifiable only by participant ID and will contain no names or contact details.
-Personal and sensitive data will be stored separately and securely on a password-protected hard drive in a secure office.
+Personal and sensitive data will be stored separately and securely on a password-protected section of the university/NHS servers and/or hard drive in a secure offices located at UoM and NHS facilities.
 If personal information needs to be emailed, this will be in an encrypted form.